There’s something cozy about adding carpet to your bedroom. Here’s how to choose the right carpet colour.

 When you don’t have carpet in the master bedroom, the floor is freezing in the middle of the night!
 After we moved it, we couldn’t wait to add carpeting to our bedroom.

 First and foremost… never, ever choose carpet from the tiny little sample you get on the boards.
 Always ask for a bigger sample from your carpet supplier.
 It usually takes about a week to get them in.

-I thought the carpet on the left was too creamy.
-The middle carpet was too cheap looking and thin, also too creamy.
-I decided I liked the wool loop carpet on the far right.
-It coordinated the best with my linen bed since it has a pink undertone like the linen.
+I thought the carpet on the left was too light.
+The middle carpet was too yellow, I chose the wool loop carpet on the right.
+It coordinated the best with my linen bed since it also a pink undertone.

 If my flooring had been any darker, I would have laid them on top of white paper to decide which colour was right.
 It’s very important that you move the carpet all around and underneath the upholstery in the space it’s going.

 Here is a look at the bedroom before we moved in.
 The laminate in here was different than the engineered hardwood in the hallway.
 Yet, a third colour of laminate had been installed in the family room.

 If you have wood flooring, it should all be the same on the same floor or level.
 Sometimes if a homeowner has real hardwood on the main floor of their house, they might install laminate in the basement.
 That’s fine.
 But DO NOT choose different colours of wood flooring on the same floor.

 By the way, after I installed the round mirror above the bed I decided two mirrors this close to each other was not good.
 Once I get artwork installed on each side I’ll decide if it has to go.